Jump to Courses Primarily for:

 313-0 – Radiogenic Isotope Geochemistry

 Application of radiogenic isotopes to problems in geochemistry, petrology, hydrology, oceanography, ecology, and environmental science.
 Includes radioactive decay, nucleosynthesis, cosmochemistry, geochronology, mixing processes, and numerical modeling.
-Prerequisites: CHEM 132 (formerly CHEM 103) or consent of instructor.
+Recommended Background: At least one year of chemistry coursework.

 314-0 – Organic Geochemistry